escottgoodwin/lango-trans-de/README.md

 7. Master User Interest Profile

 Currently, a user's interests are only modeled from past X number of days of browsing history.
-While a user's most recent interests are important for getting and maintaining interest in a given corpus, developing a master profile including all the user's browsing history would be valuable as well
+While a user's most recent interests are important for getting and maintaining interest in a given corpus at a given moment in time, developing a master profile including all the user's browsing history would be valuable as well.
+One could then make 'long'

 **8. Single Rank of Recommendations For All Category Clusters**